 The shares represented by the proxy will be voted as directed if the proxy is received by us prior to the Annual Meeting.
-If no directions are made to the contrary, the proxy will be voted FOR the election of John P. Gilliam, Emily Lu, Laura F. Shunk, Edward W. Ungar, Charles Wickersham, and Jeremiah R. Young as directors of the Company, to APPROVE the executive compensation, to RATIFY the independent registered public accounting firm and to transact such other business as may properly come before the meeting or any adjournment thereof.
-Any shareholder voting the proxy has the power to revoke it at any time before its exercise by giving notice of revocation to us, by updating the previous vote on the Internet prior to the voting deadline, or by voting in person at the annual meeting.
+If no directions are made to the contrary, the proxy will be voted FOR the election of Vince Crisler, John P. Gilliam, Jeremy Jones, Emily Lu, Laura F. Shunk, Charles Wickersham, and Jeremiah R. Young as directors of the Company, to APPROVE the executive compensation, to recommend a vote for a frequency of THREE YEARS for the executive compensation votes, to RATIFY the independent registered public accounting firm and to transact such other business as may properly come before the meeting or any adjournment thereof.
+Any shareholder voting their proxy has the power to revoke it at any time before its exercise by giving notice of revocation to us, by updating the previous vote on the Internet prior to the voting deadline, or by voting in person at the Annual Meeting (or "Meeting").
 You may vote on the Internet or in person at the meeting.
-The officers, directors, and nominees for directors of the Company are the beneficial owners of 19.7% of the Company's issued and outstanding shares as of the record date.
-The officers, directors, and nominees for directors of the Company have indicated that they will vote in favor of each nominee for director, to approve executive compensation, and to ratify the independent registered public accounting firm.
+The officers, directors, and nominees for directors of the Company's issued and outstanding shares as of the record date.
+The officers, directors, and nominees for directors of the Company have indicated that they will vote in favor of each nominee for director and to ratify the independent registered public accounting firm.